 Dr. McCully remained on the homestead until he was 30 years old.
-By this time, his brother Samuel had graduated from medicine at Victoria College in Toronto.
+By this time, his brother Samuel had graduated in medicine at Victoria College in Toronto.
 Dr. Jonathan McCully began his medical studies at Victoria College in Toronto in 1864 and later attended Dr. Rolph’s College of Medicine.
 He graduated M.D. from Victoria College in 1866.
 Upon graduation, he started his medical practice in Cedar Springs.

-Mrs. Elizabeth (Mills) McCully died in September of 1875 and she was buried at the Newcomb Cemetery in Harwich Twp.
+His wife Elizabeth (Mills) McCully died in September of 1875 and she was buried at the Newcomb Cemetery in Harwich Twp.

 According to the 1882 Ontario Medical Register, Dr. McCully joined the College of Physicians and Surgeons on the 7th of May, 1870.
 He was listed in the 1885 Ontario Business Directory as practicing in Buckhorn (near Cedar Springs) and he is listed in the 1900 Ontario Business Directory as practicing medicine in Cedar Springs.
 Dr. McCully’s medical practice (in Cedar Springs) is recorded in the 1891, 1897 and the 1900 Farmers and Business Directory for the Counties of Elgin, Essex, Kent and Lambton Counties.

 Dr. McCully had an active political life in addition to his medical practice and his farm.
-He served on Harwich Township council for many years, before being selected as third deputy reeve of Harwich in 1885 and he was Reeve from 1894-1895.
+He served on Harwich Township Council for many years, before being selected as third deputy reeve of Harwich in 1885 and he was Reeve from 1894-1895.
 Dr. McCully was the Medical Health Officer of Rondeau.